sowebpage/sowebpage.github.io/_posts/2026-02-04-choosing-technologies-iii.markdown

 pinned: false
 ---

 Impedance mismatch isn’t just a boundary condition issue in electrical engineering.
-In databases, it describes the friction between how application code is usually written and how relational databases store its data.
+In databases, it describes the friction between how application code is usually written and how relational databases store its data. <br><br>

 Today I wanted to learn more about NoSQL and why exactly one would want to use it, so here we are.
-This marks the threequel of my Choosing Technologies series, and I’m thinking of writing other entries in between these because as I get deeper into this, the more holes I find in my knowledge, and I fear this will never end.
+This marks the threequel of my Choosing Technologies series, and I’m thinking of writing other entries in between these because as I get deeper into this, the more holes I find in my knowledge, and I fear this will never end. <br><br>

-Anyway,
+Anyway...<br><br>

 ## Relational vs Document / SQL vs NoSQL